dendronhq/dendron-site/vault/pkg.dendron-next-server.arch.md

 - codename: Unified Preview
 - status: [[Planning 🗺️|dendron.ref.status#planning-️]]

 The Dendron Preview should be just one particular view in of `nextjs` that is served when using the Dendron Plugin.
 There are a few special requirements for the preview that aren't there for other views which is why this gets its own section.
-Specifically, the preview view shoudl support the following features:
+Specifically, the preview view should support the following features:

 - scroll sync: a user scrolling through the raw markdown of the current preview should have the preview scroll in sync with the text and vice versa